Politics (BA)

 Honors Program

-For admission to and completion of the department’s honors program, students must have a GPA of 3.65 both overall and in the politics major.
-The deadline for applying to the honors program is March 1 in spring of junior year.
-To be eligible for application students must have completed (or be currently enrolled in) POL-UA 850 Introduction to Research Methods for Politics, as well as either ECON-UA 1 Introduction to Macroeconomics or ECON-UA 2 Introduction to Microeconomics.
-Admitted students register for POL-UA 950 Senior Honors I (fall) to prepare a research proposal for their thesis, which they write in the spring while taking POL-UA 951 Senior Honors II.
-The thesis and its oral defense must be approved by both the instructor teaching Senior Honors II and the second reader of the thesis.
+The honors track of the major requires ten 4-credit courses (40 credits), including all requirements for the Politics major in addition to ECON-UA 1 Introduction to Macroeconomics or ECON-UA 2 Introduction to Microeconomics.
+Admission to and completion of the honors program requires a GPA of 3.65 both overall and in the Politics major.
+The deadline for application is March 1 in spring of junior year, when interested students submit a two-to-three-page thesis proposal outlining a research question.
+To be eligible for application, students must have completed or be currently enrolled in POL-UA 850 Introduction to Research Methods for Politics (must be taken at NYU Washington Square), as well as either ECON-UA 1 Introduction to Macroeconomics or ECON-UA 2 Introduction to Microeconomics (must also be taken at Washington Square, and AP scores cannot satisfy this requirement); they must also have successfully completed at least four POL-UA courses.
+Admitted students register for an 8-credit honors sequence consisting of POL-UA 950 Senior Honors I in the fall and POL-UA 951 Senior Honors II in the spring.
+The thesis and its oral defense must be approved by both the instructor teaching POL-UA 951 and the second reader of the thesis, and students must earn at least an A- in both honors courses to be awarded honors.
+All honors students present at the Politics Department Honors Research Conference in April of their senior year.

 Preparation for Law School